Can You Apply for Redundancy Payments as a Company Director?

 At What Point Can I Claim for Director Redundancy?

 You may claim for director redundancy at the point of, or following, your company’s entry into formal insolvency proceedings, such as liquidation or administration.

-It is prudent to file a claim for redundancy soon after the insolvency process begins, bearing in mind that there are strict time limits for making a claim.
-The redundancy payment claim should be made within six months of the relevant date of insolvency, but no later than 12 months.
+It is prudent to file soon after the insolvency process begins, bearing in mind that there are strict time limits for making a claim.
+The redundancy payment claim should be made within six months of the relevant date of insolvency but no later than 12 months.

 The amount of redundancy pay you may be entitled to claim largely depends on your age, how long you have been employed by the company, and your weekly pay up to a certain limit.